Entomology is the study of insects and related arthropods, the most numerous and diverse

 medical/veterinary sciences, molecular, ecology, conservation, stored products and

-law school, graduate school, military service or have begun their own businesses.
+graduate school, military service or have begun their own businesses.

 Incoming entomology students receive a scholarship from the department.
 Based on academic